 “We don’t recommend using it consecutively for more than 14 days at a time,” she adds.
 You should take a break of a few months after the two-week treatment period is over.

 Again, results depend on the individual patient, but they usually last two to six months, before you start looking to repeat the procedure.
 The assessment you get from the HealthOne dentist helps ensure you get the most out of your treatment.

 “There is a big misconception that you can whiten your teeth with household materials and that DIY brands are the same as the professional ones, but they are not,” Dr. Vakilian says.

 “The key bleaching agent might be the same, but professional whitening products that dentists use are a lot stronger, making them more effective than over-the-counter gels.
 Dentists are allowed to sell products that have a higher percentage of bleaching materials, whereas over-the-counter products are much more diluted, therefore not as effective.”

 With professional treatments with a dentist, you should see improvement right away, but keep in mind that everyone’s teeth react differently.

-Dr. Vakilian says she saw a difference with her teeth after the very first time she used it, and never had to use the treatment for more than five days in a row.
+Dr. Vakilian says she saw a difference in her teeth after the very first time she used it, and never had to use the treatment for more than five days in a row.

-Our professional treatment costs $175, for the custom-fitted trays and two syringes (with the gel in it).
+In comparison, our professional treatment costs $175 for the custom-fitted trays and two syringes (with the gel in them).
 The trays will last a long time, assuming your teeth are not shifting.
 The syringes will last up to two years, Dr. Vakilian says.
-If you need another tube of whitening gel the cost is $30.

-In the end, more clients are coming to her because they know they’re getting access to the best products on the market, and treatment by a professional, meaning less stress and even a whiter smile in the end.
+In the end, more clients are coming to Dr. Vakilian because they know they’re getting access to the best products on the market, and treatment by a professional, meaning less stress and even a whiter smile in the end.

 Learn more about teeth whitening at HealthOne by heading here.